codingUnited/python-template/README.md

 * Maintain a consistent project structure.
 * Isolate project dependencies using virtual environments.
 * Easily integrate with PyCharm, the recommended IDE for club activities.
+* Maintain sanity when starting to code (no guarantees).

 ---